 The patient claims that Dr N removed a healthy tooth without his consent, leaving the infected tooth still in place.

-Dr N contacts MDDUS for advice on how to deal with the complaint.
+ANALYSIS/OUTCOME: Dr N contacts MDDUS for advice on how to deal with the complaint.
 An MDDUS dental adviser reviews Dr N’s account of the care provided, the relevant patient records and assists in drafting a letter of response.

 Dr N first expresses regret at Mr O’s dissatisfaction with the care provided and offers assurance that he takes all patient complaints very seriously.
 He then summarises his account of the treatment.